CPunch/openpunk/content/pages/in-the-wild/index.md

 ## Conclusion

 I originally planned on quickly going through this malware, however it ended up being a bit larger than I anticipated.
 There's still 3 payloads I haven't even looked at yet.
-One of which is payload written in GoLang.
+One of which is a payload written in GoLang.
 I kind of plan to take a look at them, but feel free to take them apart yourselves!
-I'll upload a copy of the sample below.
+I'll upload a copy of the original sample below.
 Password is `1234`.

 [==> Download the sample here.](Synapse_X.rar)
 > Be careful!
 It's a live sample and I don't want any emails about how I "gave you a virus."
+> NOTE: 2022 Dec 13th -- The C2 for this sample seems to have gone down (or moved).
+I didn't keep a copy of the various payloads it dropped (sorry!!), so unfortunately unless I come across the same threat actors in the future (or someone emails me a copy!)
+I won't be able to continue the analysis of this.
+Sorry!